Homecoming CoronationPage address: https://www.mnsu.edu/homecoming/court/royalty/

-Coronation will be held Thursday, Ocotber 2, 2014 after the Lip Sync competition.
-The 2014 Homecoming Royalty will be selected by student voting, an interview, cake with the candidates, and attending the Saturday night bonfire party.
+Coronation will be held Thursday, Ocotber 8, 2015 after the Lip Sync competition.
+The 2015 Homecoming Royalty will be selected by student voting, an interview, cake with the candidates, and attending the Football game on Saturday.

 Homecoming Royalty Selection